atroxaper/p6-LogP6/README.md

 returns the old writer configuration (`:update`, `:replace`) and the new one (`:create`);
 - `writer(LogP6::WriterConf:D $writer-conf, :create, :replace --> LogP6::WriterConf)` -
-create or replace any implementation of `WriterConf`.
-The configuration name will be retrieved from the argument itself; The method returns the old writer configuration (`:replace`) and the new one (`:create`);
+save or replace any implementation of `WriterConf`.
+The configuration name will be retrieved from the `$writer-conf`.
+The method returns the old writer configuration (`:replace`) and the new one (`:create`);
 - `writer(:$name, :$remove --> LogP6::WriterConf)` - remove and return a
 configuration with specified name.